 Specific foundational coursework covering broad and general knowledge are not sequenced; specific additional coursework will be determined by the student's advisor/Chair.
 One component of the minimum level of achievement (MLA) is the PRAXIS II School Psychology Examination, as well as the Advanced Psychology GRE to provide an objective measure of foundational knowledge in broad and general areas, as well as specific to the practice of school psychology.
 It is recommended that students' complete foundational coursework prior to taking these exams.
 Both the PRAXIS II School Psychology Examination and Advance Psychology GRE must be completed and successfully passed by all students regardless of the student's prior training, credentialing, or licensure.
-Students may not substitute any other professional certification or licensure exam for the PRAXIS II School Psychology Examination and Advance Psychology GRE as evidence of MLA or to meet program degree requirements.
+Students may not substitute any other professional certification or licensure exam for the PRAXIS II School Psychology Examination as evidence of MLA or to meet program degree requirements.
+Students who provide licensure documentation for the Licensed Psychological Associate (LPA) or the Licensed Professional Counselor (LPA) may be eligible to waive the Psych GRE.

-Courses with Field Experiences\ (in order usually taken):
+Courses with Field Experiences (in order usually taken):